thomasbrettell/record-crate/README.md

 # Todo
-- [ ] migrate away from store the id and instead just use the key
+- [x] migrate away from store the id and instead just use the key
-- [ ] frontend write prevention
+- [ ] frontend write prevention (whats in place is probably good enough)
+- [ ] transition to chakra ui??

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).